zarf-dev/zarf/docs/6-developer-guide/2-testing.md

 - 20 is reserved for `zarf init`
 - 21 is reserved for logging tests so they can be removed first (they take the most resources in the cluster)
 - 22 is reserved for tests required the git-server, which is removed at the end of the test
-- 23-99 are for the remaining tests that only require a basic zarf cluster without logging for the git-server
+- 23-98 are for the remaining tests that only require a basic zarf cluster without logging for the git-server
+- 99 is reserved for the `zarf destroy` and [YOLO Mode](../../examples/yolo/README.md) test

 ## Running Unit Tests Locally